CosmoCreeper/CosmoCreeper/README.md

 # About
 I'm working to make the future possible in a new revolutionary app that I call Noted!
 Together the future won't seem as dim.
-The future of electronics and digital software can be enhanced by the people, not Big Tech.
+The future of electronics and digital software can be enhanced by the people, today.
-We don't need to be as big as Microsoft, Google, AMD, Nvidia, or Apple to make the future possible.
-Together we can start today.

-*"Making the impossible, possible."*
+*"Making the impossible, possible." - [CosmoCreeper](https://github.com/CosmoCreeper)*

 #### Projects
 --------------------------------------------------------------------------------